Fact: Facebook is the most popular social media advertising platform in the world.

 When creating your ads, consider their quality and value.
 Valuable content lures the right people, thus dropping the cost of your advertising.
 After a while, check your relevance score to make sure that you’re on the right path.
 This metric will help you to understand the trends your audience is following.

 That’s it.
 We hope you’ll create awesome high-quality Facebook ads and attract lots of new customers to your project, business, or company using the recommendations from this guide.
-By the way, you can start just right now by testing our AI — get ten video ads for your Facebook ad campaign free of charge.
+By the way, you can start just right now by testing our AI platform for your Facebook ad campaign free of charge.